aiven/terraform-provider-aiven/docs/resources/project_vpc.md

 ### Required

 - `cloud_name` (String) Defines where the cloud provider and region where the service is hosted in.
 See the Service resource for additional information.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.
 - `network_cidr` (String) Network address range used by the VPC like 192.168.0.0/24
 - `project` (String) Identifies the project this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.

 ### Optional